Header Banner

-How To: Install a GFCI outlet properly
+How to Install a GFCI outlet properly

 A GFCI outlet (which stands for ground fault circuit interrupter) is a receptacle with its own built-in circuit breaker.
 It is intended to protect you from electric shock and your wiring and breaker panel from being "shorted out".